 - Annually, hundreds of millions dollars pumped into the economy through wages, taxes, procurements and capital and operational investments.

 The above benefits will cease should the project not proceed as MRL’s Yilgarn iron ore deposits will be mined out in 2017.
-These are real jobs which have feet in boots now, but will lost if approvals are not granted.

 The Mt Manning / Helena-Aurora Range area has long been recognised as a mining area, with BHP drilling for iron ore at BE in the 1960s and 70s.
 Taking account of the area’s well-known mineralisation, access for mining was re-affirmed in 2010 by the WA Government’s announcement that the area surrounding J5 (a granted mining lease) and BE (a pending mining lease) would be retained as a lower level, dual use mining and conservation area, rather than declaring the area an “A- class” reserve.